ayalan/deg-practice/README.md

  - I want to add a 'Further Investigation' section about what else can be done with the data or other analysis that could be done.
  - The Dockerfile still includes R. R isn't used anywhere locally as it is now, but I've left it in assuming it might be used in that Further Investigation section.
  - The whole processing and visualization of up/down-regulation needs work.
- - I had significant help from Claude Sonnet 3.7 for the R portions of this document because it's not my forté.
-I want to properly review and clean it later.

 ## Introduction